How to Start an LLC in Illinois

 Illinois licenses and permits

 In Illinois, all businesses need to get a Certificate of Registration or License, which acts as a tax permit, allowing the business to collect sales tax.
-To get your Illinois tax permit, you’ll need to file form Reg-1 with the Central Registration Division Illinois Department of Revenue either online through the MyTaxIllinois web portal or by mail.
+To get your Illinois tax permit, you’ll need to file form Reg-1 with the Central Registration Division Illinois Department of Revenue, which can be done online through the MyTaxIllinois web portal or by mail.
 There is no filing fee.
-You may also need to get a professional license, zoning permit, or another type of state or local permit based on your business industry and location.
+You may also need to get a professional license, zoning permit or other types of state or local permits based on your industry and location.

 Illinois Annual Report